 If you don’t want to attend a managed event, why not try the ‘Why Stars Matter’ self-led trails, where you can find marked trails and information boards with fun facts about stargazing and how stars support the forests, making it the perfect after-school activity.

-The Forestry Commission have also teamed up with the Met Office, so you can check out the daily cloud cover for all the participating forests, using their stargazing map.
+The Forestry Commission has also teamed up with the Met Office, so you can check out the daily cloud cover for all the participating forests, using their stargazing map.
 You can even submit your night sky photos into a photo competition for a chance to win £100 in Amazon vouchers (competition ends 26 March 2017).

 So, why not give it a go?
 The forest really isn’t scary at night — tell someone where you are going and be prepared with torches, warm clothes and hot refreshments — the wow of the night sky will make up for any spooky noises…